 We have found that purchasers and sellers are quite happy to adopt this approach once it has been explained to them, as it provides certainty for both parties.

-For more information on this subject or about buying or selling commercial property or land, please contact, Phil Lawrence, Stephanie Bishop or Mike Smith.
+For more information on this subject or about buying or selling commercial property or land, please contact the Property Development team.
 For further information about planning applications please follow the links below: